-rie-Nursing Courses
+i ie ivuisiig couises

-Credit Hours
+- Credit Hours

-◆ BIO 202 Anatomy and Physiology I 4
+♦ BIO 202 Anatomy and Physiology I 4

 ♦ BIO 203 Anatomy and Physiology II 4

-◆ ENG 101 Fundamentals of English I 3
+♦ ENG 101 Fundamentals of English I 3

 ◆ PSY 101 Introduction to Psychology 3

-◆ PSY 251 Human Growth and Development 3
+♦ PSY 251 Human Growth and Development 3

 SDV 100 Fundamentals of College Study 1

 18

 Remaining Courses

-Fall Se emester : (Fall Cohort) & Spring Semester (Spring Co hort)
+Fall (F all Co hort) & Spring (Spring Cohort)

 NUR 101 Nursing Fundamentals 6

-◆ BIO 120 Nutrition 3

-9
+NUR 115 Introduction to Nursing Pharmacology 1.5

+7.5

-Spring Semes ster (Fall Cohort) & Summer Sessions (Spring g Cohort)
+Spring g (Fall Cohort) & Summer (Spring Cohort)

 NUR 110 Nursing in Society .5

-NUR 151 Adult Nursing 6
+NUR 151 Adult Nursing 6 6.5

-6.5
+- 6.5

-Summ er Sess sions (Fall Cohort) & Fall Semester (Spring C ohort)
+Summ er (Fa ll Cohort) & Fall (Spring Cohort)

 NUR 154 Maternal-Child Nursing 4

-NUR 157 Psychiatric Nursing $\underline{4}$
+NUR 157 Psychiatric Nursing $\frac{4}{8}$

 8

-Nursing

 Associate of Science Degree

-O

-Fall Se mester (Fall Cohort) & Spring Semester (Spring Co hort)
+Fall (Fall Cohort) & Spring (Spring Cohort)

 NUR 202 Advanced Nursing I 6

+NUR 216 Advanced Nursing Pharmacology 1.5

 NUR 255 Issues in Nursing .5

-◆ BIO 220 Microbiology 4
+♦ BIO 220 Microbiology 4

-◆ ENG 151 Fundamentals of English II 3
+♦ ENG 151 Fundamentals of English II 3

-Ü 13.5
+5 15

-Spring Semes ster (Fall Cohort) & Summer Sessions (Spring g Cohort)
+Spring g (Fall C Cohort) & Summer (Spring Cohort)

 NUR 252 Advanced Nursing II 6

-◆ MTH 152 Elementary Statistics 3
+♦ MTH 152 Elementary Statistics 3

-◆ SOC 101 Introduction to Sociology 3
+♦ SOC 101 Introduction to Sociology 3

-◆ SPH 101 Fundamentals of Oral Communication 3
+♦ SPH 101 Fundamentals of Oral Communication 3

 15

-- \ This course has a prerequisite. - ◆ This course can be taken before being accepted into the program.
+• This course can be taken before being accepted into the program.

-Wor-Wic offers two associate of applied science degree options, four certificate of proficiency options and three letters of recognition in office technology.
+Wor-Wic offers two associate of applied science degree options, three certificate of proficiency options and three letters of recognition in office technology.
 Students who complete any of the appropriate office technology options are eligible to take specific components of the Microsoft Certified Application Specialist (MCAS) examination.

 The medical office assistant degree and office technology specialist degree options are designed to prepare graduates for a wide variety of upper-level positions.
 Either option can also be used as a stepping stone to an administrative position or the beginning of a business education (teaching) career.
 The medical office assistant degree option prepares students for employment in the health care or medical insurance industry.
-In addition to general office skills, students are taught computer applications particular to the medical field, as well as medical terminology, transcription, records management and health information.
-In addition to providing extensive training in the most up-to-date software used in today's automated office, the office technology specialist degree option deals with issues such as hardware and software selection, confidentiality, interpersonal skills and the creation of an atmosphere compatible with efficiency and high employee morale.
+In addition to general office skills, students are taught computer applications particular to the medical field, as well as medical terminology, records management and health information.
+In addition to providing extensive training in the most up-todate software used in today's automated office, the office technology specialist degree option deals with issues such as hardware and software selection, confidentiality, interpersonal skills and the creation of an atmosphere compatible with efficiency and high employee morale.
 This option is designed to provide students with a broad range of skills and knowledge necessary to work in organizations of all sizes.